coin-or/python-mip/docs/examples.rst

                       y_{ijk}     & \in \{0,1\} \,\,\, \forall j,k \in \mathcal{J}, i \in \mathcal{M} \\
                       C & \geq 0

-The following Python-MIP code optimizes creates the previous formulation, optimizes it and print the optimal solution found:
+The following Python-MIP code creates the previous formulation, optimizes it and prints the optimal solution found:

 .. code-block:: python